bristol-d/bbquiz/README.md

 TeX must also be installed to run the program, with both `latex` and `dvipng` on the `PATH`.

 Unlike the toastedcrumpets version, this program does not need the sympy/numpy python stack installed, which means it is easier to set up with vanilla python on Windows.

-## Usage

-This project reads a source file in a text-based format and produces a ZIP file of questions that can be uploaded to blackboard.
-To run it, run

-    python src/main.py SOURCEFILE

-This creates both a ZIP file, which you can upload to blackboard, and a HTML file with an overview of your questions.
-The names of the output files are taken from the `.filename` command in your source file, which also functions as the blackboard package name.

 ## File format